omrioron2029-commits/basic_twitter/README.md

 # basic_twitter
-Here I made a basic twitter clone in python
+Here I made a basic twitter clone in python.
+The user is given a menu which gives him options of things to do.